- Nutritional Assistance Program

 The Refugee Cash Assistance Program (RCA) provides time limited cash assistance to eligible populations that meet the financial criteria of the Temporary Assistance for Needy Families (TANF) program, but do not meet a non-financial criterion.
 For example, adults with no dependent children may receive RCA.

-There is an 8 month time limit on the receipt of RCA.
-Virginia Department of Social Services’ Office of Newcomer Services (ONS) administers a refugee employment program called Refugee Social Services Employment Program (RSSEP).
+There is an 8-month time limit on the receipt of RCA.
+RCA recipients, who continue to meet TANF financial requirements, are eligible for RCA for up to 8 months from the date of arrival into the U.S. Virginia Department of Social Services’ Office of Newcomer Services (ONS) administers a refugee employment program called Refugee Social Services Employment Program (RSSEP).
 RSSEP services are delivered by service providers under contract with ONS to provide employment services tailored to the linguistic and cultural needs of refugee populations.
 RSSEP services focus on self-sufficiency and include job counseling, job application assistance, job development, job placement, job orientation, job retention, and English language instruction.

 Refugee Medical Assistance